ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 If you would like to test them out, you might try this:

-- Create a new file in your "in-class" directory called `loops.rb`
+1. Create a new file in your "sandbox" directory called `loops.rb`
-- Copy and paste **one** of the snippets into the file
+2. Copy and paste **one** of the snippets into the file
-- Run the file with `$ ruby loops.rb`
+3. Run the file with `$ ruby loops.rb`
-- Observe the result
+4. Observe the result
-- Delete the contents of the file
+5. Delete the contents of the file
-- Replace the contents with the next snippet
+6. Replace the contents with the next snippet
-- Repeat
+7. Repeat

 #### [while](https://ruby-doc.org/core-2.2.0/doc/syntax/control_expressions_rdoc.html#label-while+Loop)